microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 **Property**|**Type**|**Description**
 |:----------------------------:|---------------------------------|---------------------------------
 title|Rich text|Title of the card.
-Maximum 2 lines
+subtitle|Rich text|Appears below title.
+text|Rich text|Appears below substitle.
-facts:[]|Array of Fact key-value pairs|Fact key is left aligned, value is right aligned items:[]|Array of Purchased objects|Properties: title (Maximum 2 lines), subtitle (1 line), text (Up to 6 lines depending if title, subtitle and price are present), price, image (1:1 aspect ratio), tap total|Rich text|Title of the card.
-Maximum 2 lines tax|Rich text|Title of the card.
-Maximum 2 lines vat|Rich text|Title of the card.
-Maximum 2 lines items:[]|Rich text|Title of the card.
-Maximum 2 lines images:[]|Array of images|Image displayed with each item.
-Aspect ratio 16:9 buttons:[]|Array of action objects|Set of actions applicable to the current card tap|Action object|This action will be activated when the user taps on the card itself
+facts:[]|Array of Fact key-value pairs|Fact key is left aligned, value is right aligned items:[]|Array of Purchased objects|Properties: title (Maximum 2 lines), subtitle (1 line), text (Up to 6 lines depending if title, subtitle and price are present), price, image (1:1 aspect ratio), tap total|Rich text|Total purchase amount, mandatory for receipt card. tax|Rich text|Amount of tax charged. vat|Rich text|Amount of vat charged. buttons:[]|Array of action objects|Set of actions applicable to the current card tap|Action object|This action will be activated when the user taps on the card itself